 Individual School Events

-During the course of the year we have a transition calendar which provides a record of all the events that take place in our 6 feeder primary schools and in the out of catchment schools where pupils have chosen Cromwell as their secondary school of choice.
-Primary Schools will take the lead here and request Cromwell Staff to support events to aid transition.
+During the course of the year, we have a transition calendar which provides a record of all the events that take place in our partner primary schools and other schools where Cromwell is their secondary school of choice.
+Primary schools will take the lead here and request Cromwell staff to support events to aid transition.
 Previous events have included:

 - Science Week - We support the primaries in delivering exciting and engaging science lesson and activities throughout science week and beyond.
 Examples include; heart dissections, forensic science sessions, static electricity demonstrations and chemistry themed assemblies.